madalin-dogaru/profiler/README.md

 Examples
 ---

+For -url,
-0. Scan all the files inside a folder for URLs and print them in the terminal.
+1. Scan all the files inside a folder for URLs and print them in the terminal.
+Or add -o and give it a file to the write the info in.
 `python3 main.py -url ~/path/to/folder`

-1. Scan all the files inside a folder for URLs and print them in a file and in the terminal.
-`python3 main.py -url ~/path/to/folder -o output_file_name`

 2. Read firstname/lastname from a file(1 pair per line) and the email domain and output all possible emails in a file.
 `python3 main.py -egen names -edom microsoft.com -o test`